carliane101/carliane101.github.io/content/about-us.md

 draft: false
 ---

-**SeaJay Environmental LLC** is a small business with more than 30 years of experience in project management support to the maritime and clean energy industries.
+**SeaJay Environmental LLC** is a small business with more than 30 years of experience in project management support to the offshore energy sector and other blue tech industries.
 We specialize in managing multi-agency, complex, one-off, and/or controversial projects with hand-picked teams designed specifically for your projects.
 Our senior and principle-level team members will provide the highest level of support and expert advice to save money and time while meeting critical deadlines.

 Our core areas of work include: